NZ’s biggest 10,000m event

 13 November, Newtown Park

-The Agency Group 10000m is the most popular 10000m race in New Zealand.
-For the last three years the Agency Group 10000m has been a night of PBs for runners of all speeds – 40 percent of runners finished with a new best time.
+The Agency Group 10000m is the most popular set of 10000m races in New Zealand.
+For the last three years the Agency Group 10000m has been a night of PBs for athletes of all speeds – 40 percent of athletes finished with a new best time.
 We even had a world record!
-This year there will be running packs and pacers of many different speeds to drag you to your new PB.
+This year there will be packs of many different speeds to drag you to your new PB.
 Races are open to men and women of all age grades.